Microfinance: Benefits and limitations

-Microfinance standards and principles
+Standards and principles

 Poor people borrow from informal moneylenders and save with informal collectors.
 They receive loans and grants from charities.
 They buy insurance from state-owned companies.
 They receive funds transfers through formal or informal remittance networks.
 It is not easy to distinguish microfinance from similar activities.
 It could be claimed that a government that orders state banks to open deposit accounts for poor consumers, or a moneylender that engages in usury, or a charity that runs a heifer pool are engaged in microfinance.
 Ensuring financial services to poor people is best done by expanding the number of financial institutions available to them, as well as by strengthening the capacity of those institutions.
 In recent years there has also been increasing emphasis on expanding the diversity of institutions, since different institutions serve different needs.

 Some principles that summarize a century and a half of development practice were encapsulated in 2004 by CGAP and endorsed by the Group of Eight leaders at the G8 Summit on 10 June 2004: